rschristopher/ischristtrue.com/src/modern-views/millennialism.md

 The "amillenium" view is by definition *not* millennial.
 And perhaps we shouldn't dignify millennialism as a theological category.
-E.g., we don't call Calvinists "aArminians", nor do we refer to Augustine as "aPelagian", and we never refer to Orthodox Christian doctrine as "aNestorian" or "[aArian](https://m.youtube.com/watch?v=Dd7FixvoKBw&t=2s)".
+E.g., we don't call Calvinists *aarminians*, nor do we refer to Augustine as *apelagian*, and we never refer to Orthodox Christian doctrine as *anestorian* or *aarian*<sup>[?](https://www.youtube.com/watch?app=desktop&v=Dd7FixvoKBw&t=1m43s)</sup>.

-The amillenium view should perhaps just be called the "biblical view" or the "orthodox view" as it requires no eisegesis and can be understood exegetically.
+A **not millenial** view should perhaps just be called the "biblical view" or the "orthodox view" as it requires no eisegesis and can be understood exegetically.